Bill Conti: Other film and television credits

 Conti also worked for some other films and, eventually, for television series.
 In 1981, he wrote the music for the James Bond film For Your Eyes Only, when John Barry was unwilling to return to the United Kingdom for tax reasons, and provided the score for playwright Jason Miller's film version of his Pulitzer Prize-winning play That Championship Season the following year.

 In 1983, Conti composed the score for HBO's first film, The Terry Fox Story.
-He then did Bad Boys, Living Proof: The Hank Williams Jr. Story, The Big Chill and Mass Appeal.
+He then did Bad Boys, Living Proof: The Hank Williams Jr. Story, Mass Appeal.
 In 1984, he won an Academy Award for composing the score to 1983's The Right Stuff, after which he wrote the music for the TV series North and South in 1985.
 He also scored the Masters of the Universe live action film.
 Another score was the 1987 film Happy New Year.

 In 1991, Conti composed for Necessary Roughness, a college football film.
 In 1993, he wrote the music for The Adventures of Huck Finn starring Elijah Wood and directed by Stephen Sommers.
 In 1999, he composed the score for The Thomas Crown Affair remake, starring Pierce Brosnan and Rene Russo.
 That year, he scored Inferno, starring Jean-Claude Van Damme.

 Conti composed the themes to television's Dynasty, The Colbys, Falcon Crest and Cagney & Lacey.
 He wrote the theme song to the original version of American Gladiators, worked with CBS on its 1980s film jingle, composed one of the early themes of Inside Edition, and wrote the Primetime Live theme for ABC News.
 He composed the score to the studio-altered American version of Luc Besson's The Big Blue.

 Two of Conti's previously composed works were reused for the show Lifestyles of the Rich and Famous.
 These were the love theme "Come with Me Now", from the soundtrack for Five Days from Home (used for the show's main theme), and "Runaway", from For Your Eyes Only (used for in-show content).

 Awards and nominations

 Conti has been nominated for three Academy Awards, winning one in the Best Original Score category for The Right Stuff.
 He also received nominations in the Best Original Song category for "Gonna Fly Now" from Rocky and for the title song of For Your Eyes Only.

 He had three Golden Globe nominations; two for Best Original Score for Rocky and An Unmarried Woman, and one for Best Original Song for the title song of For Your Eyes Only.

 Conti also received thirteen Emmy nominations, all but one for his role as musical director at the Academy Awards (the exception, his first nomination, was for his music for the 1985 series North and South).
-He won five Emmy Awards for Outstanding Musical Direction for the 64th, 70th and 75th Academy Award ceremonies.
+He won three Emmy Awards for Outstanding Musical Direction for the 64th, 70th and 75th Academy Award ceremonies.

 On April 22, 2008, at the LSU Union Theatre at Louisiana State University, Conti was inducted into the Louisiana Music Hall of Fame.